rs/pushd/README.md

            -d badge=0 \
            http://localhost/devices

-As answer, we will get a JSON object like this:
+As an answer, we get a JSON object like this:

     {
         "proto":"apns",